 My research focuses on the genetics of cardiometabolic diseases, with a particular focus on functional genomics and clinical translation.
 I am particularly interested in the interactions between genetic and environmental factors in disease development, and in the use of evoked phenotypes as a tool for genomic discovery.

-My lab is broadly focused on genomic and environmental determinants of complex disease, and in particular on the role of inflammation in disease development.
-My current research projects include: 1) Understanding the genomic determinants of febrile illness, and in particular, the effect of the 7p11.2 locus on sepsis, SIRS, and acute inflammatory illness; 2) Transcriptional responses of adipose tissue in disease, and the role of long-chain polyunsaturated fatty acids in adipose inflammation; and 3) The human gut and oral microbiome, and the interaction between diet and the microbiome in cardiometabolic risk.
+Research in the Ferguson Lab is broadly focused on genomic and environmental determinants of complex disease, and in the role of inflammation in disease development.
+Current research projects include: 1) Probing the determinants of α-aminoadipic acid (2-AAA) and understanding the relationship to diabetes; 2) Metabolomics and virtual biomarker studies in cardiometabolic disease; 3) Understanding the genomic determinants of febrile illness, and in particular, the effect of the 7p11.2 locus on sepsis, SIRS, and acute inflammatory illness; and 4) Studying the human microbiome, and the interaction between diet, the microbiome, and the metabolome in cardiometabolic risk.

-I completed my undergraduate degree in Human Genetics at Trinity College Dublin, and received my PhD in Nutrigenomics from University College Dublin, where my thesis work focused on gene-nutrient interactions in the Metabolic Syndrome.
-I received postdoctoral training at the University of Pennsylvania, where my research focused on translational genomics of cardiovascular disease.
-I joined the faculty at Vanderbilt in October 2014.
+Dr. Ferguson completed a BA in Human Genetics at Trinity College Dublin, and a PhD in Nutrigenomics at University College Dublin, Ireland.
+She completed postdoctoral training at the University of Pennsylvania, and joined the VUMC faculty in 2014